NeuromatchAcademy/course-content/projects/README.md

 ## AirTable match information

-You will receive an email with 'match' information from NMA for week one and then again for week two and three.
+ * You will receive an email with 'match' information from NMA for week one and then again for week two and three.
+ * You will have contact information (Links for video, emal and names in an 'AirTable')
+ * If you thin you have any quesrtons, please contact us!